Topic category: Mod showcase and discussion

-To get started, you need to find a Wizard Pigman House.
+To get started, you need to find a Pigmancer Castle.
 You can find it in the Nether.
-In this structure, there is a Wizard Pigman generator.
+In this structure, there is a Pigmancer generator.

 You can put 4 Fragments of Nether Pearl in a crafting grid to make a Nether Pearl.
 You can use this Nether Pearl to make a lot of Pyromancy's stuff.